Nikon P900 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+Both the P900 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The P900 was replaced by the Nikon P950, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Nikon P900 and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.